-- 1. Door Latches When the door is closed, they will automatically lock shut.
+- Door Latches When the door is closed, they will automatically lock shut.
 If the door is opened while the oven is operating, the magnetron will automatically shut off. - 2.
 Door Screen Allows viewing of food.
-The screen is designed so that light can pass through, but not the microwaves. - Roller Guide Supports the glass cooking tray.
-Must always be in proper position before operating the oven. - Rotating Axis/Coupler The glass cooking tray (turntable) sits on the axis, which coupled with the motor underneath to rotate the glass cooking tray. - Glass Cooking Tray (Turntable) Made of special heat resistant glass.
+The screen is designed so that light can pass through, but not the microwaves. - 3.
+Roller Guide Supports the glass cooking tray.
+Must always be in proper position before operating the oven. - 4.
+Rotating Axis/Coupler The glass cooking tray (turntable) sits on the axis, which coupled with the motor underneath to rotate the glass cooking tray. - Glass Cooking Tray (Turntable) Made of special heat resistant glass.
 The tray must always be in proper position before operating the oven.
-Do NOT cook food directly on the tray. - Control Panel It includes four control buttons: "Power/Grill/Combo", "Preset/Clock/Defrost", "Instant Start" and "Pause/Cancel", and one "Auto Cooking/Time Weight" control knob and a Display: - (a) Power Button Used to set a power level. - (b) Instant Start Button Used to start cooking time or menu program.
-It automatically starts cooking for 30 seconds and increases +30 seconds whenever you press the button (all the way up to 60:00 minutes or one hour)
+Do NOTcook food directly on the tray. - Control Panel It comprises six control buttons: "Power", "Express", "Defrost", "Pre-set/Clock", "Pause/Cancel" and "Start", and one "Auto Cooking/Time Weight" control knob and a Display: - (a) Power Button Used to set a power level. - (b) Express Button Used to set fast cooking time of '0:30', '1:00' or '1:30'. - (c) Defrost Button Used to set the oven to estimate the defrosting time by weight for three different settings: d.1, d.2 and d.3. - (d) Pre-set/Clock Button Used to preset cooking start time and set clock time.

-- (c) Preset/Clock/Defrost Button Used to preset cooking start time, clock time and defrosting time by weight. - (d) Pause/Cancel Button Used to stop and/or clear a cooking program. - (e) Auto Cooking/Time Weight Knob Turn the knob to increase or decrease the cooking time and food weight.
-Eight Auto Cooking menus (1~8) can be scrolled through with the knob as well. - (f) Display - 7.
-Grill Rack Use to place the roasting food on it. - 8.
-Spatter Shield (Waveguide Cover) (Do NOT remove) Protects the microwave outlet from splashes of cooking foods. - 9.
-Heating Elements Used for Grill/Combo cooking.
+- (e) Pause/Cancel Button Used to stop and/or clear a cooking program. - (f) Start Button Press to start a cooking program. - (g) Auto Cooking/Time Weight Knob Turn the knob to increase or decrease the cooking time and food weight.
+Eight Auto Cooking menus can be scrolled through with the knob as well. - (h) Display

+7. Spatter Shield (Waveguide Cover) (Do NOT remove) - Protects the microwave outlet from splashes of cooking foods.